KKDV: KWME and KDFM

-Its call letters switched to KDFM in 1964.
+The call letters were changed to KDFM in 1964.
 It played automated beautiful music, with quarter hour sweeps of soft instrumentals with limited talk and commercials.

 KINQ, KKIS-FM and KZWC

 In 1983, the station changed its call letters to KINQ and switched its former easy listening format to adult contemporary.
-In 1986, the playlist stepped up the tempo, becoming Hot AC, right after it switched its call sign to KKIS-FM to match its sister station, KKIS 990 AM (now KATD).
-During the fall of 1991, the station's Hot AC format eased back to a mainstream adult contemporary sound, and its sister station KKIS 990 AM began simulcasting KKIS-FM.
+In 1986, the playlist stepped up the tempo, becoming hot AC, right after it switched its call sign to KKIS-FM to match its sister station, KKIS 990 AM (now KATD).
+During the fall of 1991, the station's hot AC format eased back to a mainstream adult contemporary sound, and its AM sister stationbegan simulcasting KKIS-FM.

 On October 31, 1994, KKIS-AM-FM dropped the AC format.
-Both stations flipped to Spanish-language Talk, as part of The "Z Spanish Network."
+Both stations flipped to a Spanish-language talk radio format, as part of The "Z Spanish Network".
 Its call letters changed to KZWC.

 KFJO, KABL-FM and KKDV

-Between 1998 and 2004, 92.1 was KFJO, simulcasting 92.3 FM KSJO San Jose, as 92 KSJO, along with 92.7 FM KXJO in San Francisco and 92.7 FM KMJO in Santa Cruz.
-It briefly spent time as KABL-FM.
-It simulcast KABL 960 (now KNEW), which was a long-time adult standards station in the Bay Area.
+Between 1998 and 2004, 92.1 was KFJO, simulcasting KSJO (92.3 FM) from San Jose, as 92 KSJO; the network also included KXJO (92.7 FM) in Alameda and KMJO (92.7 FM) in Marina.
+The station briefly spent time as KABL-FM, a simulcast of long-time Bay Area adult standards station KABL (960 AM, now KNEW), before becoming adult contemporary station KKDV in 2005.

-It switched its call letters to KKDV in 2005.
-92.1 flipped to country music on April 6, 2022, as "Bay Country" KKDV.
-It is a simulcast of KBAY 94.5, which is based in the South Bay.
+KKDV flipped to country music on April 6, 2022, as "Bay Country" KKDV.
+It is a simulcast of KBAY (94.5 FM), which is based in the South Bay.

+From July 28 through July 30, 2023, KKDV and KBAY played all-Taylor Swift songs for The Eras Tour.